vaipos/Blue-Blood-ACM-Research/documentation.md

     - LSTM units
     - Dropout rate
     - Batch size

-### `train.py`
-TensorFlow script for training an LSTM model on AWS SageMaker.
-- **Key Functions:**
-  - `clean_and_convert()`: Preprocesses embedding strings to numpy arrays
-  - `get_unique_pairs()`: Creates dictionary mapping patient IDs to prescription dates
-  - `get_presc_input()`: combines embeddings w/ dosage vals and units
-  - `add_padding()`: Standardizes input shapes to (20, 130) for each timestep
-  - `build_model()`: Creates LSTM model architecture with configurable parameters
-  - `prepare_training_data()`: Transforms dataframes into data that is usable by the model
-  - `train_model()`: Handles training loop with validation split
-  - `chart_model_performance()`: Creates and saves training/validation loss plots to S3
-- **Model Architecture:**
-  - TimeDistributed layer to process each time step
-  - LSTM layer for sequence processing
-  - Dropout for regularization
-  - Dense layer followed by reshape for output formatting
-- **Execution:**
-  - Called by SageMaker with custom hyperparameters
-  - Loads data from S3 paths
-  - Saves trained model and performance metrics to S3
-  - Generates and uploads performance visualization plots to S3

 ## Data Processing Workflow
 1. Load raw data from S3 containing prescription and blood test information